Online GIS is accessed via web browser. This means it can be accessed on any device that's connected to the internet.

-For decades, desktop GIS defined the history and trajectory of the GIS industry.
-Having grown considerably in both functionality and popularity: desktop GIS serves as a solid foundation for future innovation: a future that online GIS will help to define.
+For decades, desktop GIS defined the trajectory of the GIS industry.
+It serves as a solid foundation for future innovation: a future that online GIS will help to define.

-Offering a fresh perspective on GIS in the modern world: online GIS complements the power of desktop GIS, while benefiting from advances in modern technology.
+Offering a fresh perspective on GIS: online mapping platforms complement the power of desktop, while benefiting from advances in modern technology.

-The primary difference between online and desktop GIS software is in how users access the platform and how data is stored.
+The primary differences between online and desktop GIS software are in how users access the platform and how data is stored.

 Online GIS is accessed via web browser and all data is stored on the cloud.

-This type of platform is cloud-hosted, which means that both the program itself and any associated GIS data is managed offsite on the vendors servers.
+These types of platform are often (but not always) cloud-hosted.
+This means that both the program itself and any associated GIS data is managed offsite on the vendor's servers.

 This allows users to access data from anywhere and see any updates in real-time.
 It also negates the need for local installation and storage, as users can log in and access the program from any web browser.